November 17-22, 2017

 August 10, 2017

-Celebrating Julieta’s final week in the Corbin lab before she makes her move to New York City to start working as a Post-Doc at NYU.
+The Corbin lab celebrating Julieta’s final week in the Corbin lab before she makes her move to New York City to start working as a Post-Doc at NYU.
+We also celebrated the success of our summer student scholars Mena Mohammed and Albino Folcarelli and the addition of Thomas Jefferson High School student Saarthak Sethi to our lab.

 May 18, 2017